ceronGithub/home-page-website/README.md

 # website-one-tutorial
- this is just for a demo. -> click link below
+ this is just for a demo.
+And its not responsive -> click link below
  # https://cerongithub.github.io/website-one-tutorial/